mysql/mysql-utilities/doc/command/grep.rst

    Search for objects on a MySQL server by name or content.

-   This command class searchs one or more MySQL server instances for objects where the name (or content) of routines, triggers, or events) matches a given pattern.
+   This command class searches one or more MySQL server instances for objects where the name (or content) of routines, triggers, or events) matches a given pattern.